trueagi-io/metta-wam/README.md

 The Candidate Elimination algorithm is a conceptual learning algorithm that incrementally refines the version space boundary.
 This implementation focuses on bringing this algorithm into the MeTTa relational programming environment.

 ## :pushpin: Overview
-- The algorithm refines the version space boundary using observed training examples.
+- The algorithm refines the version space boundary using observed training tests.
 - It maintains two sets of hypotheses:
   - **G**: The most general hypotheses.
   - **S**: The most specific hypotheses.